LCDP Registration

 CONTEXT

-Have you ever wondered how to approach a colleague with a difficult issue?
+Have you ever wondered how to approach a performance review, particularly if an employee’s performance has been less than stellar?
+Have you put off that performance discussion with an employee or that talk with your boss because you just don’t know how to put your expectations into words?
 Have you been avoiding having a conversation with someone because you just don’t know how to deliver a message that you believe won’t be heard?
 Have you had difficult conversations with others in the past that just didn’t go the way you had hoped?
-Have you put off that performance discussion with an employee or that talk with your boss because you just don’t know how to put your expectations into words?

 WHAT YOU WILL LEARN